NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_04_asxckiikt5.md

 - Consensus: "the apathy of big cities"

 Notes:
-fled because of lights turning on in homes
+The killer fled because of lights turning on in homes but eventually always came back

-witness couldn't say why they did nothing
+Witnesses couldn't say why they did nothing

-consensus at the time was "the apathy of big cities" - people lacking empathy
+The consensus at the time was "the apathy of big cities" - that people lacked of empathy